cynkra/dm/vignettes/out/howto-dm-theory.md

 A data set has referential integrity if all relations between tables are valid.
 That is, every foreign key holds a primary key that is present in the parent table.
-If a foreign key contains a parent table primary key that has been deleted that row is an orphan row and the database no longer has referential integrity.
+If a foreign key contains a reference where the corresponding row in the parent table is not availabe, that row is an orphan row and the database no longer has referential integrity.

 {dm} allows checking referential integrity with the `dm_examine_constraints()` function.
 The following conditions are